-Having traveled to 53 countries and more than 600 cities, I have learned some lessons about what to take, how to take it, and what to leave behind.
-Now I share these little secrets, from gadgets to apps to packing tips, in what I call Stephen’s travel tips for 2018.
+Having traveled to some 70 countries and more than 700 cities, I have learned some lessons about what to take, how to take it, and what to leave behind.
+Now I share these little secrets, from gadgets to apps to packing tips, in what I call my expert tips for the modern traveler. .

 Clearly the smart phone is the new Swiss Army knife of travel, taking the place of a bulky camera, heavy books, flashlight, alarm clock, notepad, maps, and more.
 Of course, until it can open a bottle of wine, it won’t replace a real Swiss Army knife.
 There are now scores of smart phone apps we travelers depend on.
 Here are some of my favorites.

 See a lengthy Internet article that you don’t have time to read right now?
-Pocket it to read offline later.
+There are apps to read offline later.
 Is the flight attendant telling you to switch into airplane mode?
-Just Pocket and keep reading.
-I use this app so much the people at Pocket recently informed me I was in the top 5% of their users, having read more than 300,000 words in 2017.
-To me it’s more valuable than iBooks or Kindle (but I need those too!).
+The Pocket app may be gone, but among the free alternatives are Instapaper and Raidrop.io.
+To me, they can be more valuable than iBooks or Kindle (but I need those too!).

 What are your favorite travel apps?
 Feel free to comment at the bottom of this post.